delanoe/purescript-gargantext/CONTRIBUTING.md

-#+Title: Contributing
+# Guidelines to Contribute to the project

 ## Humanities

 ### Social contract

-1. Use and promote welcoming behavior to respect Code of Conduct
+1. Use and promote welcoming behavior to respect the [Code of Conduct](https://gitlab.iscpif.fr/humanities/gargantext/blob/master/CODE_OF_CONDUCT.md)

-2. We are Team as whole: here to help to each others
+2. We are a team as whole: here to help each others
   - knowing the unknown is a value but ignoring the unknown is a failure
     - do not ask to ask: just ask
     - there is no stupid question(s)
     - there is no unique solution(s)

 3. Watch deadlines individually and collectively
   - at 0% of the time of the task, agree on the /estimate of time to fix the issue.
   - at 50% of the estimated time of the task, push your last commit with ID of the issue.
     - if the commit has [WIP] label: everything is fine as expected
     - if the commit has [HELP] label: it warns members of the project some
     - if the commit is not pushed, it warns the project manager something is going wrong
   - at 100% of the time of the task, push your commit with ID of the issue with the label [PR] for Pull Request and fill /spent time as comment on the issue
     - if the commit is not pushed, it warns all the team something is going wrong.

 ### Facing issues